Alcohol Poisoning

 If an individual surpasses these recommendations, however, and drinks an excessive quantity of alcohol within a very short period of time, the alcohol entering their body can quickly build up.

-The body will not be able to process it quick enough, meaning a large quantity of alcohol will accumulate in the blood.
+The body will not be able to process it quickly enough, meaning a large quantity of alcohol will accumulate in the blood.
 When this occurs, important areas of the brain begin to shut down, causing an array of dangerous effects.

-Young people and teenagers are the demographic most likely to fall victim to alcohol poisoning [1].
 This is a result of their tendency to drink high volumes of alcohol in short periods of time.

 This behaviour tends to arise from binge drinking in party or university settings.

-Signs and symptoms
+Signs and symptoms of alcohol poisoning

 Alcohol poisoning impacts the body in a very serious way, reducing individual’s capacity to take care of themselves.